 “If it helps poor people, it’s socialist,” he said.
 “That’s one of the ruling ideas.
 If the ruling yahoos let others ideas catch on, they might not be ruling no more.
-That’s why they start fights between blacks and whites, and between them that’s poor and them that’s almost poor.”
+That’s why they encourage fights between blacks and whites, and between them that’s poor and them that’s almost poor.”

-I said, “But this is terrible, swamp rabbit.
+I said, “But this is terrible, Swamp Rabbit.
 These rich yahoos are fascists.
 What’ll we do?”

 “Do what you like,” he said, “I’m gonna get me another bottle.”

 Footnote: Merriam-Webster defines “yahoo” as “a boorish, crass, or stupid person.”
 The online dictionary has “crude, brutish, or obscenely coarse.”
-Jonathan Swift, the inventor of the word, used yahoo as a synonym for human, although he didn’t seem to hate all humans equally.
+Jonathan Swift, the inventor of the word, used yahoo as a synonym for human being, although he didn’t seem to hate all humans equally.
 At one point in Gulliver’s Travels, Gulliver describes life back in England, where “the bulk of our people were forced to live miserably, by laboring every day for small wages to make a few live plentifully.”